AstroPony/KlusQuest/Coding-Standards.md

 PII minimal; no public kid names in URLs.
 Use IDs/slug hashes.

-Rate‑limit mutation routes; CSRF for non-GET where applicable.
+Rateâ€‘limit mutation routes; CSRF for non-GET where applicable.

 Git & CI